Updated February 2018

 I was fortunate to have a knowledgeable yoga instructor who checked me for diastasis recti, commonly known as abdominal separation.
 A diastasis is defined as a separation of the rectus abdominis muscle into right and left halves.

-I was fine with baby #1, then baby #2 decided to leave me with ‘mummy tummy,’ as it’s not-so-affectionately called.
+I was fine with baby #1, then baby #2 decided to leave me with “mummy tummy,” as it’s not-so-affectionately called.
 You can get a diastasis from your first pregnancy, but it’s far more common with second and subsequent ones.
+It’s also quite common, just FYI — about a third of women experience it.

 An umbilical hernia is a more severe form of diastasis and should also be treated with great care.